anhuiyang/makersbnb/UserStories.md

 ```
 ```
 As a User,
-I want to be able to describe my space (Name, Description, Price)
+I want to be able to describe my space* Name
+* Description
+* Price
 ```
 ```
 As a User,